-- 1. The transfer of development rights through Residential Overlay Districts (RODs) to one (1) and two (2) acre residentially zoned lands with increased density through approval of the Planning Board pursuant to the definition in Section 6.4.1.1 of this Plan, and - 2.
-The use of innovative planning techniques such as Planned Development Districts (PDDs), Planned Retirement Communities (PRCs), and other zoning incentives.
+- 1. "As of right" Credit Redemption: The transfer of development rights through Residential Overlay Districts (RODs) to one (1) and two (2) acre residentially zoned lands with increased density through approval of the Planning Board pursuant to the definition in Section 6.4.1.1 of this Plan, and - "Non as of right" Credit Redemption: The use of innovative planning techniques such as Planned Development Districts (PDDs), Planned Retirement Communities (PRCs), and other zoning incentives.

-6.4.2.2 Brookhaven Residential Overlay District specifications
+6.4.2.2 Brookhaven "As of Right" Residential Overlay District specifications residential districts set forth in a map contained in Figure 6-3.

-The Town of Brookhaven has identified Residential Overlay Districts to receive Pine Barrens Credits from the Core Preservation Area where increased density may be allowed in those residential districts set forth in a map contained in Figure 6-3.
+The Town of Brookhaven has identified Residential Overlay Districts to receive Pine Barrens Credits from the Core Preservation Area where increased density shall be allowed in those